 - Another metric associated with RVR is the visit time.
 The amount of time spent by your visitors on your site can indeed influence the rate of visitors returning to your site.
 If your audience is spending more time on your pages then it is obvious that they are finding your content helpful.
 And the odds of these visitors returning to your site are also high.
 Once again, it all comes down to creating high quality, engaging content on your site if you are looking forward to increasing the visit time of your audience.

 - Show off your subscriber count to your visitors.
-Be it your social media, email list or RSS feed followers, display it on your website.
+Be it your social media, email list, or RSS feed followers, display it on your website.
 It’s a natural human tendency to be part of something popular and that has a large fan following.
 Displaying a big follower count can motivate your visitors to subscribe and even become loyal returning customers for life.
 But it’s less prudent to display a follower count that’s below 500.
 However, this standard can obviously differ from one industry to the other.
-So display your follower count wisely as per your industry.
+To display your follower count wisely as per your industry.

 - Growing your email list is another great way to retain your visitors.
 Place a subscription form on your website that’s easy to locate.
 The right upper portion of the sidebar is the recommended spot to display your subscription form.
-Your visitors are likely to sign up to your list if they find your website content useful and informative.
-Again, the website content is the driving force to all your marketing efforts.
+Your visitors are likely to sign up to your list if they find your website contains useful and informative.
+Again, the website content is the driving force for all your marketing efforts.

 - Many users leave comments after reading a post.
 That’s good enough.
 But a big percentage of them will never return to your site again.
 Hence, the best way to tackle this situation is by getting them to subscribe to your comment thread.
 Once subscribed, they will be notified of the future comments made by others.
 This may motivate them to join the discussion by returning to the site.